Counter-Weight/Edge-of-the-Empire-Dice-Roller-Script/README.md

 ## Building
 1. Download or copy the contents of the `Edge of the Empire Diceroll.swift` file.
-	-	You can simply run the source file without building a release version if you wish:
+	-	You can simply run the source file without building a release version if you wish, though it won't be as versatile:
 		-	`swift <path/to/file>`
 2. Build it either with [Terminal](https://realm.io/news/swift-for-CLI/ "click "read more""):
     -   `swiftc <path-to-file> -o <executable name>` This will put the built file in the directory (folder) at which you ran the command (default is your home folder).